jsunyermias/WinGet-Manager/README.md

 ### `WinGet-Upgrade.ps1`
 - Checks for available updates for WinGet-managed packages.
 - Updates packages one by one if updates are found.
+- If updating a package is not possible, the package is uninstalled and reinstalled.
 - Saves a local copy of downloaded installers/updaters.

 ### `WinGet-Clean.ps1`